PkSinghDev/Time-Series-Algorithms---Comparisons/README.md

 # Time-Series-Algorithms---Comparisons
-## Compare Performances of various Time Series Algorithms on Covid 19 Confirmed cases globally
+## Compare Performances of various Time Series Algorithms on global Covid 19 cases
 #### Project Overview <br />
 Overview:: In this Project we shall look at the following points :- </br>
 a.
 The basics of Time-Series</br>